scala/docs.scala-lang/_overviews/scala3-migration/tutorial-macro-cross-building.md

 {% endtabs %}

 Now we can initialize each of our Scala 3 macro definitions in the `src/main/scala-3` folder.
-They must have the exact same signature than their Scala 2.13 counterparts.
+They must have the exact same signature as their Scala 2.13 counterparts.

 {% tabs scala-3-location_1 %}
 {% tab 'Scala 3 Only' %}